IAMtheIAM/angular-webpack-nodejs-starter/README.md

 # ASP.Net Core 1.0 + Angular2 Webpack Starter
 ### Integrated with Visual Studio 2015 and TFS Build Server

-> **Customized Documentation for the new Helios App, by Nathaniel Parson.
-ARMLS Devs may contact me at 480-382-7107 for help on this project.
-I will try to answer questions if I am still available for help.**

 This is the documentation for our starter template.
 It is based on the Angular2 Webpack Starter repo [available on GitHub](https://angularclass.github.io/angular2-webpack-starter/).
 The original documentation is here in this file below the customized documentation.
 This documentation assumes you are developing on Windows 10.